-- Costs of medical treatment for injuries received in an accident and anticipated
+- Costs of medical treatment for injuries received in an accident and anticipated future medical expenses

-- Replacement / repair of damaged personal property (e.g. an automobile or
+- Replacement / repair of damaged personal property (e.g. an automobile or a motorcycle)

-- Lost wages due to an inability to work because of injuries received in
+- Lost wages due to an inability to work because of injuries received in an accident

 - Loss of anticipated future income in cases of catastrophic or fatal injuries

 Economic damages are, as a rule, usually not considered as taxable income.
 On the other hand, non-economic damages are “subjective” (based on an individual’s “interpretation” or “impression”) rather than based on “hard facts.”
 These damages may include:

 - “Pain and suffering” due to the injury and its consequences

 - In cases of catastrophic injury or death, loss of an individual’s future contributions to family life in the form of advice, companionship, and earnings

 “Punitive” or “exemplary” damages represent a special category of non-economic damages that are intended to punish a defendant’s negligence or other contribution to an accident.
 Non-economic damages are usually considered to be taxable.

 For many years, the Tax Code stated that the settlement of a lawsuit involving a “personal injury” to the plaintiff was not taxable income.
 Since the Tax Code read “personal injury” rather than “personal physical injury,” both the administrative IRS tax courts and the federal courts gradually “loosened” their interpretation of what constituted a “personal injury” to include non-physical injuries such damage to one’s personal or business reputation, emotional distress, and even the inconvenience of filing a lawsuit.
 Under the previous versions of the Tax Code, only “punitive” or “exemplary” were taxable.